helm/charts/incubator/elastic-stack/README.md

 # Elastic-stack Helm Chart

 This chart installs an elasticsearch cluster with kibana and logstash by default.
 You can optionally disable logstash and install Fluentd if you prefer.
-It also optionally installs nginx-ldapauth-proxy and elasticsearch-curator.
+It also optionally installs filebeat, nginx-ldapauth-proxy and elasticsearch-curator.

 ## Prerequisites Details